Ramah Poland Journey

 - Medical insurance

 The staff for Poland Seminar includes experienced and knowledgeable mechanchim (tour educators) as well as madrichim (counselors) who are trained for the physical and emotional aspects of this trip.
-These trained professionals are with the group from their arrival in Poland through their arrival in Israel, and the division into Seminar bus groups in Israel.
+These trained professionals are with the group from their arrival in Poland through their arrival in Israel and division into Seminar bus groups.